truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 ## Using Enclosure Management
 {{< enterprise >}}
-For TrueNAS Enterprise customers with compatible hardware, the TrueNAS SCALE main **Dashboard** displays an image of the TrueNAS system server on the **System Information** widget.
+For TrueNAS Enterprise customers with compatible hardware, the TrueNAS main **Dashboard** displays an image of the TrueNAS system server on the **System Information** widget.
 Click on the image to open the **[View Enclosure]({{< relref "EnclosureScreensSCALE" >}})** screen, or select the **System > Enclosure** option on the main menu navigation panel.

 The **View Enclosure** screen provides details on the system disks, the pools and VDEVs disks are in, the hardware details, and the disk status.